 So how do you set yourself apart?
 Well one thing that the admissions committee looks at is your GRE test scores.
 Yeah, that’s right, one silly little test can change the course of the committee’s decision and consequently the course of your academic (and personal!) life.
 So what do you need to get in?

-Average GRE scores for NYU – Education
+Average GRE scores for NYU – Engineering and Education

-|Program||Average Verbal||Average Quantitative|
+|Program||Average verbal||Average Quantitative|

 Estimating NYU GRE scores in other disciplines